[FUSE] Upgrade llfuse to 1.2, fix deadlock in test suite

 #0 sem_wait () at ../nptl/sysdeps/unix/sysv/linux/x86_64/sem_wait.S:85 #1 0x00000000004f6785 in PyEval_RestoreThread () #2 0x00000000005c8919 in PyGILState_Ensure () #3 0x00007f3f84a09ece in __pyx_f_6llfuse_fuse_destroy (__pyx_v_userdata=<optimized out>) at src/llfuse.c:6950 #4 0x00007f3f8477c7a2 in ?? () from /lib/x86_64-linux-gnu/libfuse.so.2 #5 0x00007f3f84782da3 in fuse_session_destroy () from /lib/x86_64-linux-gnu/libfuse.so.2 #6 0x00007f3f849c77b9 in __pyx_pf_6llfuse_12close (__pyx_self=<optimized out>, __pyx_v_unmount=0x92a970 <_Py_TrueStruct>) at src/llfuse.c:38008 #7 __pyx_pw_6llfuse_13close (__pyx_self=<optimized out>, __pyx_args=<optimized out>, __pyx_kwds=<optimized out>) at src/llfuse.c:37938 #8 0x00000000004c9e05 in PyEval_EvalFrameEx () #9 0x00000000004ca592 in PyEval_EvalFrameEx () #10 0x00000000004e5fe8 in ?? () #11 0x00000000004cc36b in PyEval_EvalFrameEx () #12 0x00000000004ca592 in PyEval_EvalFrameEx () #13 0x00000000004ca592 in PyEval_EvalFrameEx () #14 0x00000000004e5fe8 in ?? () #15 0x00000000005045d8 in ?? () #16 0x00000000004d1a1b in PyEval_CallObjectWithKeywords () #17 0x00000000005bc102 in ?? () #18 0x00007f3f8bdf9064 in start_thread (arg=0x7f3f81fd9700) at pthread_create.c:309 #19 0x00007f3f8b20b62d in clone () at ../sysdeps/unix/sysv/linux/x86_64/clone.S:111

-#12 Updated by Peter Amstutz almost 2 years ago
+#12 Updated by Peter Amstutz about 2 years ago

 Working backwards, here is my theory of the deadlock: